Mac OS Devanagari encoding

-Mac OS Devanagari is a character set developed by Apple Inc., based on IS 13194:1991 (ISCII-91).
+Mac OS Devanagari is a character set developed by Apple Inc..
+It is an extension the Devanagari portion of IS 13194:1991 (ISCII-91), but it does not support the other scripts of ISCII.

 Character set

 Byte pairs and ISCII-related features are described in the mapping file.
 For more information on the INV character, see Indian Script Code for Information Interchange § Special code points.